-- Recognize that a conflict of interest may exist if an outside activity hinders or distracts you from performing your job or influences your judgment. - Do not engage in any activity that negatively impacts your job performance. - Generally, do not seek or accept any outside employment with a competitor, provider or entity which does business with our Company.
-If you have any questions about a particular job or activity, contact your Supervisor. - Obtain your manager's approval and/or the approval of an appropriate Corporate Resource before accepting an officer or director position with an outside business particularly if the organization has a relationship or might expect financial or other support from our Company.
+- Recognize that a conflict of interest may exist if an outside activity hinders or distracts you from performing your job or influences your judgment. - Do not engage in any activity that negatively impacts your job performance. - Generally, do not seek or accept any outside employment with a competitor, provider or entity that does business with our Company.
+If you have any questions about a particular job or activity, including owning a business, contact your Supervisor and obtain appropriate approvals. - Obtain your manager's approval and/or the approval of an appropriate Corporate Resource before accepting an officer or director position with an outside business particularly if the organization has a Company relationship or might expect financial or other support from our Company.